skywalkerSam/starboy-blogs/_data/posts/strangers-passing-by.md

 &nbsp;

+i see you

-i see you, and i wish that i could help you, girl…
+And i wish that i could help you, girl…

 But i,

+&nbsp;

-i wish i could make you smile,
+i wish i could make you smile

-Even for just a while…
+Even for just a while.

-i wish i could look into those tired set of eyes and say –
+i wish i could look into

+those tired set of eyes

+and say –

-Hey\! i'm right here…
+Hey, i'm right here!

+&nbsp;

+i wish i could be with you

+on those long & lonely nights.

-i wish i could hold your hand…
+i wish i could hold your hand

 But i,

-i wish i could be with you on those long & lonely nights…
+&nbsp;

-i wish i could steal your sadness,
+i wish i could steal your sadness

-and bury it deep within…
+and bury it deep within.

-i wish i could love you in a way that makes you feel whole again…
+i wish i could love you in a way

+which makes you feel whole again.

+&nbsp;

-i wish i could just give you it all…
+i wish i could just give you it all

-Yet i can’t.
+Yet, i can’t.

+&nbsp;

 For i am just a stranger passing by...